mrjain/first-node-app/README.md

 `Running on http://0.0.0.0:8080`

-If you open a browser and goto localhost:8080 you will see the following:
+If you open a browser and go to localhost:8080 you will see the following:

 `Hello world, my first Node.js app using Docker.`